Band Night is June 6

 The 2017 capital project is a sound plan to secure funding through borrowing and state aid.
 The timing is right since interest rates are historically low, and previous debt will be expiring in the near future.
 This plan will have a long term positive impact and provide annual cost savings by keeping more special education students in district for instruction.
 In the past decade, our district has undertaken proactive measures to upgrade, but even with these efforts, our schools are inadequate to meet the needs of our students and community.
 This plan includes new and renovated spaces for 5 out of 6 schools, and will maintain all neighborhood elementary schools.
 In addition, it will increase curb appeal and create spaces that community groups will be welcome to use.

-The consensus of the Bond Advisory Committee is that expansion and renovations are necessary and should begin as soon as possible.
 Better facilities make better districts, which make better communities; better communities increase home values.
-That is a cycle of value-adding for all of Port Chester that can begin with approval of this capital project on March 28.
+That is a cycle of value-adding for all of Port Chester.

 $79,950,000 The total cost of all additions, renovations and upgrades included in the 2017 Capital Project